akantrocommerce/shopify-theme-app-extension-gulp/README.md

 3) Add ```gulp-run``` by running command ```npm i gulp-run```.

-   _gulp-run can be found at ` at https://www.npmjs.com/package/gulp-run._
+   _gulp-run can be found at https://www.npmjs.com/package/gulp-run._

 **Install**